4. Chapter 3

 * * *

 The air was thick with the smell of strong spirits.
 Idrin bent over the wounded Ranger, fingers running lightly along the crude bandage wrapped around his head.
 It was stained rusty brown.
 Carefully, she removed the long strip of fabric and took a good look at the wound.
 The gash running from his hairline to his left eye was deep, but no fluid leaked from it and the edges were smooth – a sign that it wouldn't need stitching.

-The healer took a pad of gauze from the tray on the stand by the man's bed and soaked it with a clear spirit.
+The healer took a soft pad of cloth from the tray on the stand by the man's bed and soaked it with a clear spirit.
 The soldier sat up straighter, anticipating the sting.
 He winced as the liquid came in contact with his skin but made no complaint.
-A few moments later, Idrin folded the gauze and began scrubbing gently along the edges of the wound.
+A few moments later, Idrin folded the loosely woven pad and began scrubbing gently along the edges of the wound.

 "'Twas terrible."
 After a long while of following her movements with his eyes without uttering a word, the man finally spoke.
 His voice was low.
 "Never before have I seen so large a horde.
 Orcs and Southrons and Easterlings.
 And there were wolves, those giant wolves from Wilderland.
 Bearlike in the face and long-muzzled with sharp fangs.
 Never before had we known them to come so far south.
 They tore at the flesh and ripped men to pieces as though they were rag dolls."

 His dark eyes had become glassy while he spoke, but in the quiet that ensued he seemed to come back to himself and focus on the face of the woman tending to him.
 He shook his head.
 "Forgive me, Mistress Healer," he said.
 "You must have heard this ghastly tale more than enough times today."